 Embedded Ruby (ERB) uses Ruby code in tags, and requires some Ruby knowledge.
 ERB works with all Puppet versions.

 When to use a template

 Templates are more powerful than normal strings, and less powerful than modeling individual settings as resources.
 Whether to use a template is mainly a question of the complexity of the work you're performing.

-necessary because strings in the Puppet language allow
+strings in the Puppet language allow you to interpolate

 $my_array.join(', ') }.